Moodle for Students: Quiz Taking Tips

 - Moodle will NOT change selected answers on its own.

 - Click Save my answers every few minutes while taking a quiz so your answers are saved to the server.

-- Unsaved answers are stored in temporary memory and are lost if the quiz page changes for any reason, even accidentally (e.g., hitting the back button, clicking a bookmark, etc.).
+- Unsaved answers are lost if the quiz page changes for any reason, even accidentally (e.g., hitting the back button, clicking a bookmark, etc.).

-- If you are working on an essay question in another application, at least every 10 minutes you should go back to the Moodle browser window and click Save my answers.
+- If you are working on an essay question in another window, you should go back to the Moodle browser window and click Save my answers at least every 10 minutes.
 This tells Moodle you are still taking the quiz, and Moodle will not time you out.

 If your quiz times out, try the following:

 - Open another browser window and access another University of Minnesota web site.

 - If another web site will not load, try another non-University web site.